wakeupmrwes/cd-demo/site/_posts/2016-12-05-my-test-post.markdown

 ---
 layout: post
-title:  "Welcome James to the Continuous Delivery demonstration!"
+title:  "Welcome new to the Continuous Delivery demonstration!"
 categories: demo
 ---